 Low Key – A lighting style where the lighting ratio is great (ie. generally 4:1 and up).
 Low-key lighting typically shows great contrast between light and shadow and reveals more texture and structure in the subject.

 Reflector – Object that reflects much of the light that falls on it.
-Usually white, silvered, or gold coloured.
+Usually white, silvered, or gold colored.